amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-17.md

 That said, I like to try and learn from these things.
 So for future me and for anyone else who’s got a conference coming up, here’s my current list of tips for keeping calm:

-- avoid alcohol the day before the talk (I did not do this)
+**1. Avoid alcohol the day before the talk**
+I did not do this.

-- avoid caffeine on the day of the talk, and the days leading up to it, if you need to (I also did not do this)
+**2. Avoid caffeine on the day of the talk**
+And the days leading up to it, if you need to.
+I also did not do this.

-- if you take medication to manage anxiety (I take beta blockers, for example), remember that it’s fine to take them if you need to (I forgot to bring mine with me)
-- exercise in the morning to burn off energy (I went for a run and saw a bit more of Manchester, which was distracting and nice)
+**3. Exercise in the morning to burn off energy**
+I went for a run and saw a bit more of Manchester, which was distracting and nice.

-- practice in the days leading up to the talk, until you’re saying the words in your sleep (I did a run through a week beforehand but then didn’t really practice again until the day of the talk, and I’ve learned I’m someone who needs to)
+**4. Practice in the days leading up to the talk, until you’re saying the words in your sleep** I did a practice run to a group of my colleagues a week beforehand but then didn’t really practice again until the day of the talk, and I’ve learned I’m someone who needs to.

-- get out onto the stage for a few minutes before you have to go on, if you can - getting a feel for the space and getting comfortable walking around on it definitely helps (I did do this, at least)
+**5. Get out onto the stage for a few minutes before you have to go on** If you can do this, getting a feel for the space and getting comfortable walking around on it definitely helps.
+I did do this, at least.

-- say what you need to say to make yourself feel safe.
+**6. Say what you need to say to make yourself feel safe**

 One of the other speakers - Vimla - called out her nerves explicitly as part of her introduction and asked the audience to take this into consideration.
 I really respected this - it made me feel less alone in feeling nervous and I imagine it also put her at ease to say it.

 I'm sure this list will evolve over time, but if you've got any suggestions to add, I'd love to hear them.